 “I found a group that had made an off-line version of Khan Academy, a not-for-profit organisation that provides free short lectures via YouTube.”
 Jeanette said.

-Back to Australia and she shared her idea with an inspired 19-year-old IT student volunteering at Computers 4 Learning, a Rotary project for which Jeanette also volunteered.
-Patrick Hackett had the skills, knowledge and enthusiasm to put her ideas into action – and a prototype version of Teacher in a Box was born.
+Back in Australia she shared her idea with an inspired 19-year-old IT student volunteering at Computers 4 Learning, a Rotary project for which Jeanette also volunteered.
+Patrick Hackett had the skills, knowledge and enthusiasm to put her ideas into action – and a prototype version of Teacher in a Box, using a raspberry pi, was born.

 “He loved the idea and my goodness we would not have got anywhere at all without him.” she said.